1928 Indianapolis 500: Sunday May 27

 The second day of elimination trials was held on Sunday May 27.
 Five cars completed runs in front of a crowd estimated at 12,000–15,000 spectators.
-Peter Kreis was the fastest driver of the day.
+Pete Kreis was the fastest driver of the day.
 The field filled to 24 cars, leaving nine spots open.

 Back in the garage area, the wrecked car of Peter DePaolo was being repaired.
 Bob McDonogh and Wilbur Shaw were being rumored as possible replacement drivers to the seat.

 During the day, a tire changing contest was held between several of the pit crews.
 Dick Doyle and Bud Miller, servicing the car of George Souders, won the $50 top prize.